-Whether or not niacin for cholesterol reduction is a good idea has been the topic of much research over the past few decades.
 The link has been clearly established, and studies show that it may help reduce your chances of developing heart disease, as well as help treat an existing heart condition.
 As such it’s worth looking into as an option for you.

 What is niacin and what heart benefits does it offer?

-Niacin is a member of the B Family of Vitamin, which are important for the heart as well as many other bodily processes.
-It is also known as Vitamin B3 or nicotonic acid.
+Niacin is a member of the B family of vitamins, which are important for the heart specifically as well as many other bodily processes.
+It is also known as Vitamin B3 or nicotinic acid.
 The main function of niacin is to metabolize fats.
 It has a three prong effect in regards to reducing your risk of heart disease:

 1) Niacin has been shown to lower LDL (bad) cholesterol levels.